Open Kitchen Shelf Ideas DIY

 Open kitchen shelf ideas don’t always have to blend into the wall.
 This kitchen with white walls, cabinets, and light marble counters, brings contrast into the space with dark wood shelving that dominates the room.
 The pretty blue stoneware collection brings more attention to the shelves.

-White shelves, walls, and countertops create the perfect canvas for this kitchen.
+White shelves, walls, and countertops create the perfect canvas for this kitchen from Dans le Lakehouse.
 Aqua bowls, candles, and glasses effortlessly coordinate with the same color of cabinet paint.
 A few dots of green color add to this space’s fresh palette.

 More proof that a small shelf can fit in anywhere there’s an open spot in a kitchen.
 The idea behind this low kitchen shelf is an extra surface to hold a small pile of dishes that are easy to grab for snacks.
 An open shelf system on the side holds the full set of dishes and glassware.

 It’s possible to attach floating shelves to subway tile on kitchen walls.
-A pair of chunky rustic wood open shelves add contrast and warmth to a bare space between the window and door.
+A pair of chunky kitchen shelf ideas, like these rustic wood open shelves add contrast and warmth to a bare space between the window and door.

 Old-world meets a modern kitchen for one of the most sophisticated kitchen shelf ideas.
-A marble backsplash topped by reclaimed wood open shelving that’s hanging off of a beadboard wall is the perfect pairing of elegance and rustic in this kitchen on Home Edit.
+A brick backsplash topped by reclaimed wood open shelving over a marble counter gives a perfect blend of elegance and rustic in this kitchen design by Amber Interiors.
 Once again, the simplicity of open shelving comes to the rescue of unused wall space that begs for functionality.